-OBD tools in Australia what do you need and how does it all work?
-The below article will cover what cars OBD2 tools will work with and what features they have to offer and how to tell if your car has OBD2.
+What are the diagnostic scan tools you can use for Australian cars?
+What do you need and how does it all work?
+The article below will cover the OBD2 tools that can work with your Australian car, what features they offer, and how to tell if your car has OBD2.

-The easy answer is if your car is in Australia and 2006 or newer then it was a requirement that it was full OBD2 compliant.
-Australia was a bit behind that eight ball here as all cars in the USA from 1996 are fully OBD2 compliant which would be a lot easier.
-So, if your car is 2006 or new you are in luck as you can use any of our OBD2 scan tools.
-The difference between the tools are basically the data they can display and how they display the data.
+Let’s get this out of the way first.
+If your Australian car is a 2006 model or newer, then it is OBD2-compliant.
+Australia was behind that eight-ball here, as all 1996 models and onwards from the USA are fully OBD2-compliant already.
+Basically, if your car is 2006 or newer, you are in luck as you can use any of our OBD2 scan tools.
+The difference between the tools, by the way, are the data they can display and how they display them.

-Now that was the easier part as these cars are all 2006 or newer.
+Now that was the easier part, as these cars are all 2006 or newer.
 What happens if your car is older?
-There is a chance that if your car is between 2001 and 2006 that it will be fully OBD2 compliant.
+If your car is between 2001 and 2006, it has a chance to be fully OBD2 compliant as well.
 We have a list for this here and are also working to improve it.
 But sometimes the only way to find out is to send us a message.

-The next lot of cars are the OBD1 or manufacturer specific OBD cars.
+The next lot of cars are the OBD1 or manufacturer-specific OBD cars.
 These are most likely between 1995 and 2006.
 We are currently building a list of options for these cars and we will have some new products coming soon.
-But basically, these cars will need a OBD tools that connects to your computer (windows) then you install the software on your computer and you can see a number options and fault codes.
+But basically, these cars will need a OBD tools that connect to your computer (Windows) then you install the software on your computer and you can see a number of options and fault codes.

-Hopefully this has helped out and do not hesitate to get in contact with us!
+Hopefully, this has helped you out.
+If not, feel free to get in contact with us!
 Or view our range of tools here